arkneid/ntconnect/README.md

 # nconnect
-C tool to facilitate the connection to networks from the terminal
+C tool to facilitate the connection to networks from the terminal.
+This will edit the file /etc/network/interface to put the correct wireless network information inside.

 # Installation
 <ol>